-While the coast’s significance has been fleeting and Alexandria is a relative latecomer to the stage of Egyptian history, the Nile Delta was one of the Two Lands of Ancient Egypt and remains the archetypal heartland of the nation.
+While the coast’s significance has been fleeting and Alexandria is a relative latecomer to the stage of Egyptian history, the Nile Delta Dropdown content was one of the Two Lands of Ancient Egypt and remains the archetypal heartland of the nation.
 Former presidents Sadat and Mubarak relied on grass-roots support from their home province of Menoufiya, yet feared protests by the textile-workers of Mahalla province, the home of Egypt’s cotton industry.
-The Delta is the “real” Egypt, almost untouched by tourism, despite such attractions as the Ottoman mansions of Rosetta, the ancient ruins of Bubastis and Avaris, and colourful moulids at Tanta and Damanhur.
+The Delta is the “real” Egypt, almost untouched by tourism, despite such attractions as the Ottoman mansions of Rosetta Dropdown content, the ancient ruins of Bubastis Dropdown content and Avaris Dropdown content, and colourful moulids at Tanta Dropdown content and Damanhur Dropdown content.

 As for the weather, the Mediterranean coast gets hotter and drier the further west you travel, but in winter Alexandria can be cold and windy with torrential downpours and waves crashing over the Corniche, and the Delta experiences showers.
 The Mediterranean Sea doesn’t become warm enough for swimming till June, but you can be pretty sure of continuous sunshine from April until November.